alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 When we use **declarative composition `h = compose(f,g)` we can state that f doesn't know g exists and g doesn't know f exists**.

 You can apply composition in pure JavaScript code in your React real-world applications.
 For example to compose the validators of a form field.
-We use [composition to validate forms in this website](https://github.com/reactjsacademy/reactjsacademy/blob/master/src/components/payment/checkout/CheckoutForm.js#L230).
+We use [function composition to validate forms in our website](https://github.com/reactjsacademy/reactjsacademy/blob/master/src/components/payment/checkout/CheckoutForm.js#L230).
 Applying composition in your real-world JavaScript projects is very powerful.
 Composition is not an academic or theoretical concept that you can’t explicitly apply in your JavaScript code.
-We also cover this in our hand-on training [TODO ADD LINK TO ADVANCED PATTERNS COMPOSITION]
+We cover this case in the [function composition exercise](https://advanced-react-patterns.reactjs.academy/composition) of our advanced hands-on React training.

 ## React composition model <a name="react-composition-model"></a>